-Note on scientific motivations and impact for nuclear physics: For this section, submit a PDF file not to exceed 5 pages to INT staff (email@example.com).
-Make sure to identify the title of the proposal.
+Note on scientific motivations and impact for nuclear physics: For this section, please attach a PDF file not to exceed 5 pages.

 Note on prospective participants: A list of possible key participants is very helpful to the NAC; proposers are not expected to contact these individuals prior to approval.
 This list helps the NAC better visualize the focus of the proposal.
 The NAC encourages the inclusion of scientists at all levels from junior researchers (including, in exceptional cases, Ph.D. students) to those with more seniority and experience.
 The NAC is interested in seeing evidence that the proposers intend to attract to their program a diverse pool of participants, including women and other under-represented populations in the physics community, and early career scientists.

 Here is the preview of the proposal form so you can see the required data fields.

 The submitter must be logged in when applying AND resubmitting if proposer decides to do edits.

 Only one proposal can be submitted per Google account.
 It's not the email address we ask on the first page but the actual Google account you are signed into when filling out the proposal the first time.

 - Must go through whole submission to be able to save and edit later.

 Information that proposers enter will not save until they actually submit the application.
 They can list "TBD" if unsure on some sections.
 Google will send a confirmation email with a link that proposers can go back to if they decide to edit their submission.
 If writing "TBD", please make sure to complete all information by the application deadline.
 Once the deadline has passed, proposals will be locked and answers with "TBD" will not be a complete application and may not be considered.

 - Must use the most current Google link if editing submission.